Shoe Material Design Guide PDF ebook

 Each chapter covers a specific shoe material type.
-You will learn how each material is made, the options available to you, and how to specify the material correctly.
+Learn how each material is made, the options available to you, and how to specify the material correctly.
 Inside you will find chapters on leather, textiles, synthetics, laces, glue, reinforcements, hardware, logos, midsoles, outsoles, and more!

-You can see exactly each material is used inside real production shoes.
-We have included annotated cross sections of over 30 different shoe types.
-Look inside basketball shoes, running shoes, track spikes, hiking boots, work boots, high heels, cowboy boots and many more!
+See exactly how each material is used inside real production shoes.
+Annotated cross-sections of over 30 different shoe types.
+Look inside basketball shoes, running shoes, track spikes, hiking boots, work boots, high-heels, cowboy boots, and many more!

-You will also find information on topics such as material testing, sustainable production, exotic materials and more.
+You will also find information on topics such as material testing, sustainable production, exotic materials, and more.
 Written as a companion to our best selling How Shoes Are Made, The Shoe Material Design Guide digs deeper into the world of footwear materials and design.
-PDF Mac and PC Compatible, 28 chapters, 195 pages with over 330 color photos.
+Mac and PC Compatible ebook, 28 chapters, 195 pages with over 330 color photos.

 The Shoe Materials Design Guide